LorenvXn/Simple-web-server-example-ansible-and-containers-/Jinja2_and_MySQL.md

-Now that we have our tablespace populated with munchkin links, and there is an apache2 running on that container, let's use Jinja2 & Python, to extract those links from tablespace,  and check them from a browser.
+Now that we have our tablespace populated with munchkin links, and there is an apache2 running on that container, let's use Jinja2 & Python, and check those links from a browser.

 Find code at <a href="https://github.com/LorenvXn/Simple-web-server-example-ansible-and-containers-/tree/master/Jinja2">Jinja2</a> folder